appleseedlab/icse25/README.md

 # Setup

 ## :floppy_disk: Hardware Requirements
-A workstation with at least 16GB of RAM and 100GB of free disk space is recommended.
+A workstation with at least 8 threads, 16GB of RAM and >100GB of free disk space is recommended.

 ## :computer: Software Requirements
 The experiments are conducted in a Docker container.
 Therefore, you need to have Docker installed on your system.
 You can download Docker from the [official website](https://docs.docker.com/get-docker/).

 ---